CartoDB/documentation/app/content/carto-user-manual/tutorials/scoring-areas-based-on demographic-data-to-select-advertising-panels-for-a-campaign.md

     ![Map area of interest panels](/img/cloud-native-workspace/tutorials/tutorial17_map_ooh_geosegmentation_aoi_panels.png)

 17. We now need to assign a score to each of the panels, to understand which are best located with respect to the audience we have constructed.
-To do that, we need to take into account a catchment area around all panels, and aggregated the scores of all hexagons overlapping with the defined catchment area.
+To do that, we need to take into account a catchment area around all panels, and aggregate the scores of all hexagons overlapping with the defined catchment area.
 To start, let's create the catchment areas around each panel.
 In this case we can simulate them as buffers of 500m (roughly a 5min walk).

     Click on the three dots on the "Area of interest panels" source, and select "Add SQL analysis".
 Select "Create Buffers" and click on Continue.